KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-02-10-sell-digital-art-online.md

 ## Mocks

-Etsy allows you to upload photos that show your product in action.
+Etsy lets you upload photos that show your product in action.
 You might upload a picture of your print hanging on a wall, or a picture of a person wearing your shirt.

 Printful will create these for you automatically, but take a second before (or after) you publish your listing to make sure the generated mocks show what you want.
 I personally usually delete the generated mocks and then create my own using the mock generator [here](https://www.printful.com/mockup-generator).
-There are probably other mock generators out there as well.
+There are [other mock generators](https://designhub.co/mockup-generators/) out there as well.

 ## Variants